 Interview with William Shatner: the Unxplained explained

-As part of Mystery Season, Sky HISTORY is journeying into The UnXplained with William Shatner.
-Having explored the depths of space, as Captain Kirk in Star Trek, Shatner will now focus on more terrestrial mysteries in the new series.
-Speaking on the phone to Sky HISTORY in his rich, sonorous voice, Shatner talked about the series touching on varied subjects from global warming to the Wrath of Khan.
+As part of Summer of Secrets, Sky HISTORY is journeying into The UnXplained with William Shatner.
+Having explored the depths of space as Captain Kirk in Star Trek, William Shatner will now focus on more terrestrial mysteries in series 2 of the show.
+Speaking to Sky HISTORY over the phone, Shatner talked about the series touching on varied subjects from global warming to the Wrath of Khan.

-Shatner: 'You will be transported to intrigue as we try to show you so many of the mysterious things in life that are unexplained: things of the mind, things of the earth, strange events that have happened that have no explanation, bizarre rituals, strange creatures, and evil places.
+'You will be transported to intrigue as we try to show you so many of the mysterious things in life that are unexplained,' Shatner explains.
+'Things of the mind, things of the earth, strange events that have happened that have no explanation, bizarre rituals, strange creatures, and evil places.
 We live our lives in mystery and sometimes we take it for granted.
-And we dramatize the weirdness of the unexplained in this fascinating programme.'
+And we dramatise the weirdness of the unexplained in this fascinating programme.'

 Each episode in the eight-part series focuses on a different theme such as 'Evil Places' 'Strange Creatures', 'Mysteries of Mind' and covers a variety of mysterious cases.
 For Shatner his favourite case focuses concerns a coma patient who picked up a remarkable new skill.

 'There's a guy who had a car accident and as a result, he fell into a coma for about a month.
 When he came out of the coma, he could play the piano like a genius.
 He became a concert pianist and went on tour, and he'd never taken a lesson in his life - he never had sat down at a piano bench - and he now tours as a concert pianist.'